- Lightweight for a daily trainer

 Ah the 23rd Gel Cumulus…

 The Gel Cumulus 23 is a shoe that doesn’t make you think about which shoe to wear for what run.
-This shoe is designed on a budget for the runner that just wants something they can comfortably jog in day-in and day-out no matter what type of workout they are aiming for.
+This shoe is perfect for runners on a budget who just want something that they can comfortably jog in day in and day out no matter what type of workout they are aiming for.